 Approval is contingent on the ability to provide adequate patient care coverage as well as academic considerations.
 An arrangement for the appropriate continuation of patient care duties in his/her absence is the responsibility of the presenting resident and must be approved by the chief resident.
 If approved, the Department of Medicine will provide residents with reimbursement according to departmental guidelines for presentations at state or national meetings if funding is available through the institution.
 If the institution is devoid of funding, we cannot provide any coverage of costs incurred by the resident to present.
 No more than one regional or national meeting will be funded (if funds available) during each academic year for a resident to present accepted submissions; however, residents may apply their own unused CME (Continuing Medical Education) funds to attend additional meetings.
-Requests for funding the presentation of a completed resident Research project which has been accepted for presentation at a regional or national meeting after a resident has already received departmental funding for a regional and a national meeting during that academic year will be evaluated individually.
+Requests for funding the presentation of a completed resident has already received departmental funding for a regional and a national meeting during that academic year will be evaluated individually.
 Residents on a Performance Improvement Plan (PIP) or on Probation will not be granted leave from rotations for presentations.